Andy Ngo: Reporting in 2018

 On August 29, 2018, Ngo wrote an op-ed titled "A Visit to Islamic England" for The Wall Street Journal.
 In the article, Ngo described his experiences in two neighborhoods in East London, including visits to a mosque and an Islamic center.
 From these experiences, he concluded that London was afflicted with "failed multiculturalism".
 He mistakenly connected alcohol-free zones in parts of London to the Muslim-majority populations, subsequently issuing a correction acknowledging that alcohol-free zones "appear in many English neighborhoods, irrespective of Muslim population."

 Ngo's opinion piece was widely said to have been Islamophobic.
 Alex Lockie from Business Insider criticized Ngo's article for "fear monger[ing] around England's Muslim population" and cherry-picking evidence, and for mischaracterizing the neighborhood near the East London Mosque.
 Steve Hopkins from HuffPost stated that "some of his [Ngo's] assertions have already been disproved".

 In October 2018, Ngo started a podcast entitled Things You Should Ngo.
-His interviewees included Jordan Peterson, Dave Rubin and Carl Benjamin (who uses the pen name "Sargon of Akkad" online).
+His interviewees included Jordan Peterson, Dave Rubin and Carl Benjamin (who uses the pseudonym "Sargon of Akkad" online).